thomvaill/log4brains/docs/adr/20210113-distribute-log4brains-as-a-global-npm-package.md

 For non-JS projects, you have to install manually the packages and the `npx init-log4brains` script does not work.

-Since Log4brains is intented for all projects, not especially JS ones, we have to make the installation procedure simpler and language-agnostic.
+Since Log4brains is intended for all projects, not especially JS ones, we have to make the installation procedure simpler and language-agnostic.

 ## Decision Drivers <!-- optional -->